emerging brands are taking ‘sex sells’ to new extremes | read | i-D

 "They don't respond to traditional notions of beauty or even sexuality," Ruth Bernstein, co-founder and chief strategic officer of the image-making agency Yard, explained to Business Insider.
 "They respond to real social change and self direction."

 Still, young designers have continued to push the envelope with raunchy campaigns.
 When Alexander Wang released his denim line in 2014, his ads featured a naked greased-down model with her jeans around her ankles.
-Since taking the helm at Saint Laurent in 2016, Anthony Vaccarello has also upped the sex appeal of the luxury fashion house, most recently with a shoot for Spring 2017 that showed women posing with their legs spread open and bending over.
+Since taking the helm at Saint Laurent in 2016, Anthony Vaccarello has also upped the sex appeal of the luxury fashion house, most recently with a campaign for spring/summer 17 that showed women posing with their legs spread open and bending over.

 "We had a similar type of porno chic [in fashion advertising] a decade ago, and here we have it coming back again, which isn't acceptable," Stéphane Martin, the director of the French advertising authority, the Autorité de Régulation Professionnelle de la Publicity, told The Guardian.

-In May, following the release of the Eckhaus Latta campaign, designer Alejandro Gomez Palomo unveiled a series of sex-driven ads for fall/winter 2017.
-Nude male models are seen stroking and licking those draped in his gender-subverting collection for Palomo Spain that includes colorful tailored suits and beaded dresses.
+In May, following the release of the Eckhaus Latta campaign, designer Alejandro Gomez Palomo unveiled a series of sex-driven ads for autumn/winter 17.
+Nude male models are seen stroking and licking those draped in his gender-subverting collection for Palomo Spain that includes colourful tailored suits and beaded dresses.
 The sensual head-turning images were an unapologetic depiction of queer sex.

-What sets Eckhaus Latta and Palomo Spain's latest campaigns apart from those pushed by more traditional brands is that these designers are promoting tolerant and progressive images of sexuality.

 As The Guardian and many others have pointed out, it may no longer be sex that sells in 2017, but activism and social responsibility.
 Young people believe that their purchases can make a difference, so they want to support brands that align with their beliefs, especially when things like diversity, reproductive rights, and LGBT rights are in jeopardy.
 But Eckhaus Latta and Palomo Spain may have figured out how to bring the two worlds together.